Subscribe to our mailing list

 We are still here!
 Let us send you tips for travelling through Myanmar and stories from the road …

-Here is our practical information for travelling in Myanmar including visa requirements, security concerns and recommended vaccinations.
+Here is our practical information for travelling in Myanmar including visa requirements, security concerns, and recommended vaccinations.
 We suggest you also consider your home country’s travel advice for Myanmar.

 Sampan Travel is based in Yangon – this means our travel advice for Myanmar is accurate and up-to-date.
 We also have pages on Myanmar culture and cuisine, and recommendations for what to do in Myanmar and where to go.
 Sampan is committed to having a positive impact on the lives of local communities.
 Read about our commitment to responsible travel here.

-In May 2022, applications for Myanmar tourist visas were accepted once more after a two-year suspension.
 Tourist visas must be obtained before travel to Myanmar.
 E-visas can be applied for online at the Ministry of Immigration and Population (MoIP) website.
 When applying it is necessary to present proof of a hotel booking and return flight.
 See here the Myanmar visa requirements or contact us directly.
 The review of a tourist e-visa application should take 3-5 business days however current delays mean that it might take much longer.
 A tourist e-visa is valid for 28 days and is for single-entry only.

-Extensive delays and unexplained rejection can be expected for business visa applications.
 If travelling on a business visa, ensure to also print out and keep with your visa the invitation letter that accompanies your visa.

 Visas can also be obtained at most Myanmar embassies.
 It may be necessary to apply in person and you may be requested to provide your CV (to see where you have worked in the past) and your planned travel itinerary.